modernice/nice-cms/design/navigations.md

 ## Introduction

 Navigations are typically hard-coded into the code of a website.
-In order for website owners to be able to change navigation trees, there needs to be a unified way for both developers and website owners to manage navigations.
+In order for website owners to be able to edit navigation trees, there needs to be a unified way for both developers and website owners to manage navigations.

 ## Design